FireSquid6/inkchat/README.md

 Inkchat runs on a self-hosted `server` (located in the `/server` directory).
 The `client` website (or app) makes a websocket connection to the server as well as API calls that communicate JSON back and forth.

-For more details on the API and Websocket protocol, see the README in the server directory.
+For more details on the API and Websocket protocol, see the README in the server directory or the README in the client directory.

 # Quickstart